ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 An attacker might inject (or modify) the EDE EXTRA-TEXT field with a DNS proxy or DNS forwarder that is unaware of EDE.
 Such a DNS proxy or DNS forwarder will forward that attacker-controlled EDE option.
-To prevent such an attack, clients can be configured to process EDE from explicitly configured DNS servers or utilize RESINFO
+To prevent such an attack, clients can be configured to process EDE only from explicitly configured DNS servers or utilize RESINFO
 {{?RFC9606}}.